maxusify/arona-bot-discord/README.md

 # Ishtar
-My discord bot assistan for managing my servers.
+My discord bot assistant for managing my servers.

 There is a lot of work to do with it..